alexsmags/TechTitans/README.md

 This repo contains the code for the Smart Home Simulator done for the SOEN343 course

-## Team Members and Role - Phaes I
+## Team Members and Role - Phase I

 | Name                  | Role                 | ID       |
 | --------------------- | -------------------- | -------- |